matsengrp/thrifty-experiments-1/README.md

 ## Local configuration and data

-First download data from Dryad, which will be available at <https://doi.org/10.5061/dryad.np5hqc044> but for now is [here](http://datadryad.org/stash/share/ohGPcqIvGWtOc-0hIfrM03raYndcc-KvXrr2fedASuU).
+First download data from Dryad, which is available at <https://doi.org/10.5061/dryad.np5hqc044>.

 Then edit `shmex/local.py` to reflect your directory structure.